frequency-chain/frequency/pallets/handles/README.md

 ### Homoglyph Attack Resistance

-Two or more characters appear the same to the user are [homoglyphs](https://en.wikipedia.org/wiki/Homoglyph).
+Two or more characters that appear the same to the user are [homoglyphs](https://en.wikipedia.org/wiki/Homoglyph).
-To prevent most homoglyph attacks where one user attempts to impersonate another, the user's Base Handle is converted to a canonical, normalized version of the handle.
+To prevent most homoglyph attacks where one user attempts to impersonate another, the user's requested Base Handle is converted to a canonical, normalized version of the handle.
 The canonical version determines the suffix series that is chosen.
-Thus `alice` and `a1ice` (with a one instead of an `L`) can never have the same suffix.
+Thus `alice` and `a1ice` (with a one instead of an `L`) can never have the same suffix and point to different MSA Ids.

 ### Actions